zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [APZ 150.7] (#apz150 .7) {#apz150 .7 .ref .apz} "Critique of him is from him
 Critics ask him.
 I invite him.
 I put him down.
 Told me it Commentations.
-Yue said to the solarist “Adichabandhu”.
+Yue said to the solarist "Adichabandhu".
 (iii) The solar is also from the prey.
 The spheres are also from the prey Goumu Wei.
 The prophets are a prey relative of the solar.
 Gothra Binder.
 Therefore, Buddhist named Alamthu Bandhu.